 - Allow only grass to grow around your well.
 Other plants can have longer roots and can damage your well casing.

-The safety and purity of drinking water and the efficient operation of your well system depends on a properly organized maintenance plan.
+The safety and purity of drinking water and the efficient operation of your well system depends on a properly organized maintenance schedule.
 Protect your investment in quality water supply through regular inspection, testing and repair.
 Similar to maintenance and repair on your car.

 Gather a comprehensive history on your well and water quality.
 If you don’t already have a well log or well record, it’s not too late to start.